What does it mean when a surety bond uses “pooling”?

 If a resident causes damage in excess of the premiums in their pool, it can be left without the necessary funds to cover that damage.
 This not only leaves the property at a loss, but prevents them from being able to cover subsequent losses until more residents move in and contribute new premiums to the pool.

 This ultimately defeats the purpose of offering a security deposit alternative, as it leaves the property without protection, and can negatively impact NOI.

 Jetty doesn’t pool.

 With Jetty, our Partners don’t rely on a finite pool to cover damage and missed rent.

-That’s because we’re backed by global reinsurer Munich Re—one of the biggest names in the industry, with a $275B balance sheet.
+That’s because all new policies are backed by Farmers Insurance Group—one of the biggest names in the industry.
 This means there’s no need to pool funds at the property level, and no risk of pool “drying up.”

 When a Partner files a claim with us, we pay out in an average of 3-5 days—regardless of how many policies that Partner has sold, or how many claims they’ve had to file in the past.

 Interested in Jetty for your property?

 See how Jetty's integrated suite of products can help you increase lease conversions, improve resident retention, reduce bad debt, and boost NOI.